JaywayXu/JaywayXu.github.io/_pages/about.md

 ## ZhiweiXu(许志伟)

 I am currently a lecturer at the School of Computer Science and Technology, Wuhan University of Science and Technology, I am currently a lecturer at the School of Computer Science and Technology, Wuhan University of Science and Technology, China.
-I am a member of the **Institute of Electrical and Electronics Engineers (IEEE)**, **China Computer Federation (CCF)**, **Association for Computing Machinery (ACM)**, **Chinese Association for Artificial Intelligence (CAAI)**, **Chinese Association of Automation (CAA)**, **Chinese Institute of Electronics (CIE)**  **IEEE Systems, Man, and Cybernetics Society (IEEE-SMC)**, **IEEE Computational Intelligence Society (IEEE-CIS)**, and **ACM Special Interest Group on Genetic and Evolutionary Computation (ACM-SIGEVO)**.
+I am a member of the **Institute of Electrical and Electronics Engineers (IEEE)**, **China Computer Federation (CCF)**, **Association for Computing Machinery (ACM)**, **Chinese Association for Artificial Intelligence (CAAI)**, **Chinese Association of Automation (CAA)**, **Chinese Institute of Electronics (CIE)**, **Technical Committee on Intelligent Simulation Optimization and Scheduling, Chinese Association for System Simulation**, **IEEE Systems, Man, and Cybernetics Society (IEEE-SMC)**, **IEEE Computational Intelligence Society (IEEE-CIS)**, and **ACM Special Interest Group on Genetic and Evolutionary Computation (ACM-SIGEVO)**.
 Recognized as a high-quality content creator and blogging expert in the field of artificial intelligence on CSDN, I have actively contributed to the academic community.

 I was awarded the National Scholarship for Master's students in 2019 and the National Scholarship for Doctoral students in 2021 and 2022 by the Ministry of Education of China.
 Recently, I have achieved significant advancements and breakthroughs in multi-task multi-objective optimization, constrained multi-objective optimization, and high-dimensional multi-objective optimization.